hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 # UID's, updates, traversals and deletes

 Welcome to the second tutorial.
-I'm Karthic Rao, the Developer Advocate at Dgraph labs.
+I'm Karthic Rao, a Developer Advocate at Dgraph labs.
 Let's take off from where we left off in the last video.
-In the last video, we got started with Dgraph.
-We learned about running Dgraph using docker-compose, adding data using mutations, and a couple of simple queries.
+In the last video, we learned the basics of Dgraph, including how to run the database, add new nodes and predicates, and query them back.

 Let's take forward the momentum.
 Here's what we'll be learning in this tutorial,